uc-cdis/indexd/README.md

 2) The Indexd listener ([indexs3client](https://github.com/uc-cdis/indexs3client) jobs dispatched by the [ssjdispatcher](https://github.com/uc-cdis/ssjdispatcher)) monitors bucket updates and updates Indexd with the URL, hash and size of the objects.
 3) The client application (windmill or gen3-data-client) lists records for data files which the user needs to submit to the graph.
 The user fills all empty fields and submits the request to Indexd to update the `authz` or `acl`.

+> NOTE: Step 2 above fulfills the use case of dynamically indexding data added to storage buckets [discussed later on](#automatically-creating-indexd-records-when-objects-are-added-to-object-storage).

 ### I want to associate Indexd data to structured data in a Gen3 Data Commons

 > NOTE: This assumes that the data already exists in storage location(s)